adambard/learnxinyminutes-docs/bash.html.markdown

 esac

 # for loops iterate for as many arguments given:
-# The contents of var $VARIABLE is printed three times.
+# The contents of $VARIABLE is printed three times.
 for VARIABLE in {1..3}
 do
     echo "$VARIABLE"